JonmarCorpuz/SecondBrain/Networking - CIDR.md

 | /2 | 192.0.0.0 | 63.255.255.255 |	1,073,741,824 |	1,073,741,822 |
 | /1 | 128.0.0.0 | 127.255.255.255 | 2,147,483,648 | 2,147,483,646 |
 | /0 | 0.0.0.0 | 255.255.255.255 | 4,294,967,296 | 4,294,967,294 |

+* The number of usable addresses in a network is calculated by doing 2ⁿ-2 (n = number of host bits)

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)